 Guru Nanak rejected earlier religious paradigms of God, soul, salvation, hell, heaven, and grace.
-He also repudiated supernaturalism, and instead proclaimed discerning intellect and critical thinking as prerequisite for the understanding of God and pursuit of life's objectives.
+He also repudiated supernaturalism and instead proclaimed a discerning intellect and critical thinking as prerequisite for the understanding of God and the pursuit of life's objectives.
 For Guru Nanak, God is Cosmic Law (Hukam) and Cosmos.
 To bring this universal God in the realm of human understanding, he describes God as Knowledge and Truth.
 It is on this aspect of God that he wanted people to contemplate all the time.
-In other words he wanted people to make Knowledge and Truth as the center consciousness or thought process.
-For the advancement of universal liberty, equality, justice, peace and harmony, he proclaimed that God is without enmity and non-retributive and embodiment of virtues such as enlightenment, love, compassion, generosity, kindness forgiveness.
-He denounced asceticism celibacy, and instead advocated household life as the only proper way for the understanding of God, the pursuit of daily life and betterment of society.
+In other words he wanted people to make Knowledge and Truth as the center of consciousness or thought process.
+For the advancement of universal liberty, equality, justice, peace and harmony, he proclaimed that God is without enmity and non-retributive and embodiment of virtues such as enlightenment, love, compassion, generosity, kindness and forgiveness.
+He denounced asceticism and celibacy, and instead advocated the household life as the only proper way for the understanding of God, the pursuit of daily life and the betterment of society.

-The purpose of life is to become a gurmukh(Godcentered being) by understanding Truth and living a truthful life in harmony with the environment.
-Gurmukh exercises control over Haumai and the five: Kaam (lust, sexual drive), Kroadh (anger), Loabh (covetousness, economic drive), Moh (attachment) and Ahankar (egotistical pride) drives/instincts.
-Gurmukh is humble, compassionate, generous, kind and forgiving, and loves all and treats all as equal without any distinction.
-Gurmukh fights for justice for all and ameliorates the societal problems via enlightening others.
+The purpose of life is to become a gurmukh/enlightened (God-centered being) by understanding Truth and living a truthful life in harmony with the environment.
+A gurmukh exercises control over haumai and the five: kaam (lust, sexual drive), kroadh (anger), loabh (covetousness, economic drive), moh (attachment) and ahankar (egotistical pride) drives/instincts.
+A gurmukh is humble, compassionate, generous, kind and forgiving, and loves all and treats all as equal without any distinction.
+A gurmukh fights for justice for all and ameliorates the societal problems via enlightening others.

 Guru Nanak held three major problems facing his contemporary society: lack of morality, grinding poverty and tyranny of the ruler.
 It is pity that five and half centuries later vast majority of the human race is still embroiled in facing the same three problems.

 Haumai (self-centeredness) is the root of human suffering and misery.
-Even in this age of enlightenment with scientific and industrial development that has brought relative prosperity and freedom to a small section of our human family, our actions are still guided by Haumai.
-"It is my interest, my family's interest, my tribe/group's interest and my country's interest" that is the cause of individual, family, ethnic and international conflicts with devastating results we witness everyday.
+Even in this age of enlightenment with the scientific and industrial development that has brought relative prosperity and freedom to a small section of our human family, our actions are still guided by haumai.
+"It is my interest, my family's interest, my tribe/group's interest and my country's interest" that is the cause of individual, family, ethnic and international conflicts with the devastating results we witness everyday.
 Every country, big or small, has its own "strategic policy" and "strategic interests" and is willing to exercise anything within its means to protect its "strategic interests."

-Currently we have several nations possessing "weapons of mass destruction (WMDs)" and there are others who are trying to acquire them.
-Wrong judgment or calculation by any government or head of state possessing WMDs could blow up our world.
-For the wellbeing of our human family and our environment it is time that we change our tribal mindset and self-centered-based policies.
+Currently we have several nations possessing "weapons of mass destruction (WMD)" and there are others who are trying to acquire them.
+The wrong judgment or calculation by any government or head of state possessing WMDs could blow up our world.
+For the well-being of our human family and our environment it is time that we change our tribal mindset and self-centered-based policies.
 Nanakian philosophy is a prescription that warns us of our weaknesses and at the same time guides us to promote sarbat da bhala (universal well-being): liberty, equality, justice, peace and harmony with our natural environmental.
-In a nutshell Nanakian philosophy is about Truth, understanding of Truth and Truthful Living.
-In a modern sense, the humanistic philosophy fits well within the confines of the Nanakian philosophy.
+In a nutshell, Nanakian philosophy is about Truth, the understanding of Truth and Truthful Living.
+In a modern sense, the humanistic philosophy fits well within the confines of Nanakian philosophy.